openbmc/phosphor-settingsd/README-settings-manager.md

   have different applicable settings as well.

-* It should be possible to specify default settings for a system at build-time, based on which the settings manager should at run-time create appopriate d-bus objects and place them on the bus.
+* It should be possible to specify default settings for a system at build-time, based on which the settings manager should at run-time create appropriate D-Bus objects and place them on the bus.

 ## Settings policy file

 Some of the design goals above are achieved via a policy file, which is written in YAML.
-Based on this policy file, the settings manager code is generated to be able to create only relevant settings d-bus objects along with specifying their defaults.
+Based on this policy file, the settings manager code is generated to be able to create only relevant settings D-Bus objects along with specifying their defaults.

 Here's an example of how entries in the YAML would look: